jamerst/AutoTag/README.md

 ## Config
 AutoTag creates a config file to store default preferences at `~/.config/autotag/conf.json` or `%APPDATA%\Roaming\autotag\conf.json`.
 A different config file can be specified using the `-c` option.
 If the file does not exist, a file will be created with the default settings:
 ```
-"configVer": 12,                          // Internal use
+"configVer": 14,                          // Internal use
 "mode": 0,                                // Default tagging mode, 0 = TV, 1 = Movie
 "manualMode": false,                      // Manual tagging mode
 "verbose": false,                         // Verbose output
 "addCoverArt": true,                      // Add cover art to files
 "tagFiles": true,                         // Write tags to files
 "renameFiles": true,                      // Rename files
+"organizeFolders": false,                 // Move files into TV season folders or movie folders
+"removeEmptyFolders": false,              // Remove source folders after moving files if they are empty
 "tvRenamePattern": "%1 - %2x%3:00 - %4",  // Pattern to rename TV files, %1 = Series Name, %2 = Season, %3 = Episode, %4 = Episode Title
 "movieRenamePattern": "%1 (%2)",          // Pattern to rename movie files, %1 = Title, %2 = Year
 "parsePattern": "",                       // Custom regex to parse TV episode information